thanos-io/thanos/docs/blog/2023-06-08-thanos-at-aiven.md

 * Thanos with 2 years retention: $27955
 * Thanos with 3 years retention: $33423

-As you can see, the cost savings are significant here. @alxric implemented AZ awareness in Thanos upstream now, which reduced our replication factor from 3 to 2 on Google Cloud Platform. https://github.com/thanos-io/thanos/pull/6369#event-9357572391
+As you can see, the cost savings are significant here.
+[Alexander Rickardsson](https://github.com/alxric) implemented AZ awareness in Thanos upstream now, which reduced our replication factor from 3 to 2 on Google Cloud Platform. https://github.com/thanos-io/thanos/pull/6369#event-9357572391

 ## Performance Gains